apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Grading the good, bad and ugly of every major NFL free agency 2024 deal**
+**Vodafone Wraps Up Overhaul With €8 Billion Italy Deal, Buyback**

-You can read more about it [here](https://theathletic.com/5332081/2024/03/14/nfl-2024-free-agency-grades/).
+You can read more about it [here](https://finance.yahoo.com/news/vodafone-sells-italian-business-swisscom-075628581.html).

 ## Requirements
 - Python 3.8